dottedmag/dottedmag.net/src/cv.md

 up to custom UI optimized for e-Ink screens.

 Some of my code can be found on most Linux machines.
-If you are using a desktok Linux system, you may want to execute `man 1 unshare` and refer to the `AUTHORS` section.
+If you are using a desktop Linux system, you may want to execute `man 1 unshare` and refer to the `AUTHORS` section.

 ### Technical leadership